A Simple DIY Solid State Tesla Coil

 Turn down the lights and then turn on the power to the circuits and slowly turn up the duty on the slave unit to around 50%.
 Watch the tip of the secondary winding for any glowing purple discharge and SLOWLY adjust the frequency control on the slave circuit until you get the biggest discharge you can.
 While doing this be make sure you regulary power off the system and check that the heatsink is not getting too hot on the OCXi.
 You may also notice that simply moving your hand near the circuit or secondary coil will alter the size of the glowing output.
 This is because moving near it actually alters the systems resonant frequency and therefore detunes if from what you have set on the controls.

 Once satisfied with frequency the tuning, adjust the duty settings and frequency of the master circuit to give the desired effect.

-Making a Plasma Speaker Making music come from the sparks of your SSTC!
+Making music come from the sparks of your SSTC!

 The plasma at 1MHz makes almost no sound as 1MHz is well above the audiable range of human ears.
 When we modulate this frequency with another circuit, we are able to hear the frequency of that modulation.
 The sound comes from the air expanding around the plasma as it forms during each pulse.
 We can take advantage of this effect to make the SSTC play music without any speakers at all!